 Typically the patients hear a “pop” or feel a “crack” in the ankle and the ankle swells up dramatically.
 They are unable to walk.

 In our opinion, x-rays are mandatory to exclude fracture, although there is a protocol from Canada which suggests that x-rays are not necessary in the acute situation – we always x-ray.

 Initially patients are managed with rest, ice, compression and elevation.
 85% of ankle sprains will resolve uneventfully.
 10%-15% of patients get ongoing symptoms, which are a combination of pain, stiffness, swelling or instability.

 In these patients, plain x-rays often are normal and therefore one has to further investigate the ankle to exclude damage to the articular cartilage, tears of tendons, remote fractures not seen on x-ray, or lesions outside the ankle.

 Ankle arthroscopy is useful in the treatment of the chronic ankle sprain where a scar tissue band in the ankle may be present known as a menisciod lesion – see slide below.

 In this situation, we find the MRI scan to be most useful in good hands.

-Acute repair of ankle ligaments is no longer considered necessary as the majority of patients will stabilize non surgically and those that do not stabilize non surgically can be fixed later at no real disadvantage.
+Acute repair of ankle ligaments is no longer considered necessary as the majority of patients will stabilise non surgically and those that do not stabilise non surgically can be fixed later at no real disadvantage.